How do I send in a Donation Request?

 Yes, we do put a minimal amount of sulfites in our wine.

 Are your wines vegan?

 While we do not use any animal products in our wine; we are not certified as vegan so we cannot say we are vegan.

 Are dogs allowed?

-You are welcome to bring your dog with you when you visit Gouveia Vineyards.
+You are welcome to bring your dog with you when you visit Gouveia Vineyards on the grassy area.
 However, your pet must not be left alone, and you must clean up after him/her if necessary.
-No pets, except official guide dogs, are allowed inside the winery.
+No pets, except official guide dogs, are allowed inside the winery and on the patio.

 Do you take reservations?

 We do not take reservations.
 Seating is first come, first serve.

 Can we take our engagement photos at the vineyard?